SweptThrone/Swept-s-Deathmatch/README.md

 # Swept's Deathmatch
 A custom FA:S-based gamemode I worked on during winter break-ish.
 Extremely hard-coded, I'm planning to release a "developer" version.

+### HEADS UP
+This gamemode is very old and very bad.
+It's horribly simple with hardly anything too noteworthy to sell it.
+I made this when I had almost no experience in this area.
+Use at your own risk!

 ### What is it?
 Swept's Deathmatch is a gamemode that's focused on just killing.
 No round systems, no score limits, just pure killing.
 Earn money by killing, and buy better guns.